-For a shallow shelf, downlight John Cullen Lighting’s Eyelid undercupboard light (above right), which will give off a soft wash of light.
-The eyelid feature shields the light source so no downstand is required to hide the source or minimise glare.
+For a shallow shelf, downlight using our Eyelid undercupboard light (above right), which will give off a soft wash of light.
+The eyelid feature shields the light source so no downstand is required to hide the source to minimise glare.

-John Cullen Lighting’s footlight is another unique way to use a small fixture at the front of a shelf.
-This fitting directs light back at an object, which is particularly effective with glass finishes as the patterns of the lit object are projected to the back.
+The Footlight is another unique way to use a small fixture at the front of a shelf.
+This fitting directs light back at an object, which is particularly effective with glass finishes as the patterns of the object are projected to the back.

 How do you control different layers of light?

 Each layer of light is an individual effect, but can be combined to create a magical overall design.
 Put each layer on a different circuit in order to change the effect from day to night with maximum impact.”